THE PRINCIPAL PURPOSE OF THIS WEBSITE IS TO PROMOTE MY BOOK, Patient (notice the alliteration!)

 At the Annual Gala for the Minnesota Orchestra, you can bid on many things including the opportunity to conduct the Orchestra for a short piece.
 I bid (a small fortune).
 I WON!

 To be on stage with these extraordinary world class musicians was a thrill beyond description.
-I had so much fun as you will see in the attached 5-minute video, conducting the William Tell overture.
+I had so much fun as you will see in the attached videos, conducting the William Tell overture.
 What an absolute delight, and for one brief moment, they called me “Maestro!”

 I am also now the proud owner of an autographed baton signed by Maestro Thomas Søndergård himself, as well as a copy of the sheet music autographed by all the members of the Orchestra!